Kaikōura: Governance

+The town is the seat of the territorial authority of the Kaikōura District, which is part of the Canterbury region.
 Local governance for Kaikōura is provided by the Kaikōura District Council (Ko te kaunihera ā rohe o Kaikōura).
 The council consists of a mayor and seven councillors.
 Elections for positions on the council are held every three years in conjunction with nationwide local elections.
+Kaikōura was the first local authority in the Southern Hemisphere to achieve recognition by the EarthCheck Community Standard.

-Kaikoura is part of the Kaikoura electorate.
+For national elections, Kaikōura is part of the Kaikōura electorate.
 Stuart Smith of the National Party was the current member of parliament after the 2020 election.